lukaskoeller/notus/README.md

 ![notus app preview](./notus-screenshot.png)

-> This app is still WIP!
+## This app is still WIP and not usable yet…

 This is a simple notes app using markdown.